History Files

 Bactrian figurine

-Although ancient Bactrian civilisation isn't well known before the Greek conquest, this figurine from around 2000 BC is proof that it existed
+Although ancient Bactrian civilisation isn't well known before the Greek conquest, this figurine from around 2000 BC is proof that it existed, in the form of the Bactria-Margiana Archaeological Complex

 Chandragupta then embarked on his conquest of the rest of India, starting from central India.
-He overcame all opposition in the territory up to the north of the River Narmada.
-As per the version of the history by Plutarch, his armies numbered around 4,00,000 troops (Pliny, the Roman naval commander and author of 'Naturalis Historia', has Chandragupta with infantry numbering 6,00,000, along with 30,000 cavalry and 9,000 war elephants).
+He overcame all opposition in territory reaching to the north of the River Narmada.
+As per Plutarch's version of the story, his armies numbered around 4,00,000 troops (Pliny, the Roman naval commander and author of 'Naturalis Historia', has Chandragupta with infantry numbering 6,00,000, along with 30,000 cavalry and 9,000 war elephants).

 Chandragupta's reign and Mauryan administration as per Arthashastra